DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Not to immediatley compare my reaction to this album to other critics, but I was surprised bu how much I enjoyed this record even after hearing such bad reviews.
 It&#x27;s by a far stretch the least exciting album he&#x27;s put out, but I get what he&#x27;s going for here.
 Is house a downgrade from the decade defining psychadelic hits he put out through the 2010s?
-Slightly - but I&#x27;d rather he switch genres now instead of attempting to repeat the success of &quot;New Person, Same Old Mistakes&quot; and ruining the memory of his best work through his own self pastiche.
+Slightly - but I&#x27;d rather he switch genres now instead of attempting to repeat the success of &quot;New Person, Same Old Mistakes&quot; and ruining the memory of his best work through his own self pastiche. <br>
 My only problem with the album, however, is that individual tracks don&#x27;t give nearly as positive of an experience was the whole album did - it&#x27;s definitley a listen that you benefit more from hearing in full versus in segments. </p>
   </div>